JeffGiroux/ericom-sp-onboarding/README.md

 ## Introduction

-This code will automate Service Provider onboarding for NetCloud Manager (NCM) and [Ericom Security](https://www.ericom.com) integration.
-The API endpoints for NCM and Ericom will be called to setup the tenant and filtering policies.
+This code will automate Service Provider onboarding for [Ericom Security](https://www.ericom.com).
+The API endpoints for Ericom will be called to setup the tenant and filtering policies.

 ## Requirements